-In addition, four permits take part in Virginia’s pool bond, which allows companies to post only a portion of the needed reclamation cost.
-Those four permits account for $2.8 million of Virginia’s pool bond, representing about 30% of the $9.2 million in the pool as of January 2019.
+In addition, five permits take part in Virginia’s pool bond, which allows companies to post only a portion of the needed reclamation cost.
+Those five permits are covered by $3.2 million in surety bonds, but they would also likely draw from the pool if the permits were forfeited.
+The Virginia pool bond currently holds about $9.2 million as of January 2019.

 We haven’t finished compiling data on reclamation and liability in Kentucky and West Virginia, but so far, it doesn’t look much better.
 There are about 1,300 acres in need of reclamation in West Virginia.
 We have only compiled a subset of Kentucky’s reclamation need, but so far there are 3,400 acres unreclaimed.
-Both Kentucky and West Virginia utilize a mandatory pool bond system, rather than full-cost surety bonds, so none of the Revelation or Blackjewel permits in those states have full-cost bonds.
-Further, bonding programs across Appalachia have been chronically underfunded.
+Bonding programs across Appalachia have been chronically underfunded.
 That doesn’t bode well for taxpayers and state coffers in Kentucky and West Virginia, either.

 In addition, there’s the issue of Lexington Coal Company.
 The company lists Patricia Hoops, Jeff Hoops’ wife, as an officer and the company is referenced in the bankruptcy docket as being one of several entities to loan over $11 million to Revelation companies.
 Lexington Coal Company has an addition 297 permits in Central Appalachia, including 17 in Tennessee, 91 in Kentucky and 189 in West Virginia.